lxc/incus/doc/third_party.md

 [Ansible](https://www.ansible.com) is an infrastructure as code tool with particular focus on software provisioning and configuration management.
 It does most of its work by first connecting to the system that it's deploying software on.

 To do that, it can connect over SSH and a variety of other protocols, one of which is [Incus](https://docs.ansible.com/ansible/latest/collections/community/general/incus_connection.html).
+When using the Incus Ansible connection type with a remote Incus server, you may benefit from using the `incus-client` package rather than the full Incus package when such a package is available in your distribution.

 That allows for easily deploying software inside of Incus instances without needing to first setup SSH.